akash-network/docs/README.md

 1. The tenant describes their desired deployment in \[SDL\], called a [deployment](decentralized-cloud/marketplace.md#deployment).
 2. The tenant submits that definition to the blockchain.
 3. Their submission generates an [order](decentralized-cloud/marketplace.md#order) on the marketplace.
 4. Providers that would like to fulfill that order [bid](decentralized-cloud/marketplace.md#bid) on it.
+Happens automatically.
 5. After some period of time, a winning [bid](decentralized-cloud/marketplace.md#bid) for the [order](decentralized-cloud/marketplace.md#order) is chosen, and a [lease](decentralized-cloud/marketplace.md#lease) is created.
 6. Once a [lease](decentralized-cloud/marketplace.md#lease) has been created, the tenant submits a [manifest](reference/sdl.md) to the provider.
 7. The provider executes workloads as instructed by the [manifest](reference/sdl.md).